magento/data-migration-tool/README.md

 3. Wait while dependencies are updated.

-### Install the tool from packages.magento.com
+### Install the tool from repo.magento.com
 To install the Data Migration Tool, you must update `composer.json` in the Magento root installation directory to provide the location of the migration tool package.

-Sample data is versioned like Magento code.
-Before you begin, you can either:

-*	Find the exact version you want at <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a>.
-*	Install the latest version using Composer <a href="https://getcomposer.org/doc/01-basic-usage.md#next-significant-release-tilde-and-caret-operators-" target="_blank">next significant release syntax</a>.

 To install the migration tool, you must:

 1. Decide the version of `magento/data-migration-tool` you want as discussed in the preceding section.

 2. Run the `composer config` and `composer require` commands to update `composer.json`.

+3. When prompted, enter your <a href="http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html" target="_blank">authentication keys</a>.
+Your public key is your username; your private key is your password.

 To update `composer.json`: